Mess dress uniform

 Three Canadian officers in shawl or rolled collar jacket and waistcoat style mess dress or mess kit.
 Miniature medals and other accoutrements are also worn.

 Mess dress uniform is the most formal (or semi-formal, depending on the country) type of evening-wear uniform used by military personnel, police personnel, and other uniformed services members.

+Background

-It frequently consists of a mess jacket, trousers, white dress shirt and a black bow tie, along with orders, medals, and insignia.
-Design may depend on regiment or service branch, e.g. army, navy, air force, marines, etc. In modern Western dress codes, mess dress uniform is the supplementary alternative equivalent to the civilian black tie for evening wear.
-Mess dress uniforms are typically less formal than full dress uniform, but more formal than service dress uniform.
+First originating in the British Army in the 1840s (see below), this order of evening dress frequently consists of a mess jacket, trousers, a white dress shirt, and a black bow tie, along with orders, medals, and insignia.
+Design may depend on regiment or service branch, e.g., army, navy, air force, marines, etc. In modern Western dress codes, mess dress uniform is the supplementary alternative equivalent to the civilian black tie for evening wear.
+Mess dress uniforms can be less or more formal than full dress uniform, depending on country, but nevertheless universally more formal than service dress uniform.
+The term mess is the area where military personnel dine and socialize, and thus "mess dress uniform" corresponds etymologically to "(military) dinner dress", as in the civilian dinner jacket.

-Prior to World War II, this style of military uniform was largely restricted to the British and United States Armed Forces, although the French, German, Swedish and other navies had adopted their own versions of mess dress during the late 19th century, influenced by the British Royal Navy.
+Prior to World War II, in Europe, this style of military uniform was largely restricted to the British, although the French, German, Swedish, and other navies had adopted their own versions of mess dress during the late 19th century, influenced by the Royal Navy.

-While mess dress uniform is predominantly worn at occasions by commissioned officers and non-commissioned officers, it may also be worn as an optional uniform by some enlisted personnel especially on duty involving officers, such as General's Enlisted Aide.
+The mess dress uniform is predominantly worn at occasions by commissioned officers and senior non-commissioned officers.
+It is very rarely - but not incorrectly - worn as an optional uniform by junior ranks.
 It is also sometimes worn by members of royal courts or certain civilian uniformed services.

 Australia

 A retired colonel of the Australian Army in Mess Dress Senior Officer, 2013.

 The Australian Army has separate mess kits to be worn as the occasion requires.
 'Mess Dress': this order of dress includes a jacket and waistcoat in Corps colours, worn by officers with blue trousers for males, and blue slacks or blue skirt for females.
-'Mess Dress Senior Officer' is similar however worn by Officers of the rank Colonel and higher.
+'Mess Dress Senior Officer' is similar; however, worn by Officers of the rank Colonel and higher.
 'Mess Dress White Jacket': is a separate order of dress including a white mess jacket, worn with blue trousers for males, and blue slacks or blue skirt for females, and cummerbund by officers, WOs and SNCOs.

 Both orders of dress are worn with a bow tie and white shirt.
 Mess Dress is sometimes referred to as ‘Mess Dress Winter’ and Mess Dress White Jacket as ‘Mess Dress Summer’ but this terminology is incorrect.
 Mess Dress may be worn throughout the year according to the occasion and climatic conditions.
-WOs and SNCOs have no alternative to Mess Dress White Jacket.

-The Royal Australian Air Force has different mess uniforms for summer and winter.
+WOs and SNCOs have no alternative to Mess Dress White Jacket.The Royal Australian Air Force has different mess uniforms for summer and winter.
 The summer mess kit is marked out by a white jacket while the winter jacket is dark blue.